 Parturition refers to the birth of the baby as a result of forceful uterine contractions.
-Two main effects which lead to production of such contractions are hormonal changes and mechanical factors.
+Two main effects which lead to the production of such contractions are hormonal changes and mechanical factors.

-- During pregnancy, the placenta produces estrogen and progesterone in excessive amounts.
-Estrogen promotes uterine contractility while progesterone inhibits it.
-It has been hypothesized that at the time of delivery the ratio of estrogen to progesterone increases significantly which leads to initiation of uterine contractions.
+During pregnancy, the placenta produces estrogen and progesterone in excessive amounts.
+Estrogen promotes uterine contractility, while progesterone inhibits it.
+It has been hypothesized that, at the time of delivery, the ratio of estrogen to progesterone increases significantly which leads to initiation of uterine contractions.

-- The pituitary gland of the fetus produces oxytocin while the adrenal glands produce cortisol.
+The pituitary gland of the fetus produces oxytocin, while the adrenal glands produce cortisol.
 Both of them are the uterine stimulants and initiate uterine contractions.

-- At the time of labor, the fetal membranes secrete prostaglandins, which too will stimulate the cervix and the uterus.
+At the time of labor, the fetal membranes secrete prostaglandins, which too will stimulate the cervix and the uterus.

-- When the smooth muscles of the uterus are stretched, their contractile power increases.
+When the smooth muscles of the uterus are stretched, their contractile power increases.
 The movements of the fetus cause intermittent stretch of the uterine wall.
-In twin pregnancy, the average time of delivery is 19 days earlier than in single pregnancy.
+In a twin pregnancy, the average time of delivery is 19 days earlier than in a single pregnancy.
 This emphasizes the importance of mechanical forces produced by the fetus.

 Initiation of Labor

 This process is known as labor.
-The normal duration of labor in a primary gravida is up to 24 hours and when exceeded, the woman is said to be in an obstructed labor which requires urgent intervention.
+The normal duration of labor in a primary gravida is up to 24 hours and, when exceeded, the woman is said to be in an obstructed labor which requires urgent intervention.
 With multiple pregnancies, the duration of labor significantly reduces.

-- As the fetal head descends down into the pelvis, it stretches the cervix.
+As the fetal head descends down into the pelvis, it stretches the cervix.
 This stretch response causes uterine contractions.
-These uterine contractions begin from the fundus of the uterus above and then propagate downwards, causing further stretch of the cervical wall.
+These uterine contractions begin from the fundus of the uterus above and then propagate downwards, causing a further stretch of the cervical wall.
 This re-sends the signals to the uterus to produce another forceful contraction, stronger than the previous one.
-The cervix is stretched and dilated because of this vicious circle and finally the baby comes out of the birth canal.
+The cervix is stretched and dilated because of this vicious circle and finally, the baby comes out of the birth canal.

-- The process of labor is divided into three stages:
+The process of labor is divided into three stages:

 During fetal life, the lungs are non-functional.
 Therefore, the fetus does not have the ability to oxygenate its blood.
 It gets the oxygen and other nutrients directly from the mother via placental circulation.
-Fetal circulatory system is therefore different from an adult circulatory system.
+The fetal circulatory system is therefore different from an adult circulatory system.
 There are several bypass mechanisms discussed below:

-- Ductus venosus shunts the oxygenated blood away from the liver into the inferior vena cava.
+Ductus venosus shunts the oxygenated blood away from the liver into the inferior vena cava.

-- The blood then enters the right atrium through the inferior vena cava.
+The blood then enters the right atrium through the inferior vena cava.

-- Some of the blood goes directly to the left atrium via foramen ovale, which is a window-like opening between the two atria.
+Some of the blood goes directly to the left atrium via foramen ovale, which is a window-like opening between the two atria.